baoziiiii/AWS/README.md

 example@gmail.com

 AWS Chatbot 10/16/2019, 11:24:19 PM
-Okay, please check your information.[Location: New York];[Cuisine: Chinese];[Time: 1:00 p.m.];[Number Of People: 5];[Phone Number: +1123456789];[Email: example@gmail.com]
+Okay, please check your information.
+Location: New York City
+Cuisine: Chinese food
+Time: 8:00 p.m.
+Number Of People: 3
+Phone Number: +1123456789
+Email: example@gmail.com

 User 10/16/2019, 11:24:21 PM
 ok

 AWS Chatbot 10/16/2019, 11:24:23 PM
-You're all set!
-If I find suggestions, I will notify your phone or your email!
+You're all set.
+Thank you for your time.
+Once your requests be processed, we will immediately notify you of recommendations with Verfication Code [6849].
 Have a good day!
 ```

 ### Suggestion Text:
 ```
-Your Restaurant Suggestions
-Hello!
-Here are my Chinese restaurant suggestions for 5 people, for 13:00.
+Veri-Code:6849.
+Thanks for waiting!
+Here are my restaurant suggestions for Chinese food, 3 people, 20:00.
 <1>BaoHaus, located at 238 E 14th St.
 <2>Wo Hop, located at 17 Mott St.
 <3>Vanessa's Dumpling House, located at 118A Eldridge St.